opctl/opctl/docs/install/osx.md

 # prerequisites

-opctl relies on API access to a docker daemon.
+Opctl relies on API access to a docker daemon.

-docker has two offerings supporting osx, docker-machine and docker4mac.
+Docker has two offerings supporting osx, docker-machine and docker4mac.

-opctl doesn't care which you use, it communicates w/ the docker daemon via API.

 Docker behaves quite differently depending on which offering you choose:

-docker-machine
+### docker-machine

 | pros                                                                                                                          | cons                             |
 |:------------------------------------------------------------------------------------------------------------------------------|:---------------------------------|